Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-1/02-raw-counts-&-normalization.md

 ## TO DO

-incorproate section and implementations of norm approaches from rnaseq I workshop
+- incorproate section and implementations of norm. approaches from rnaseq I workshop (e.g. R-code to calculate TPM, summary table)
+- add content on normalization for diferential expression, using DESeq2 median ratios as example (i have a figure that may work from lecture for teaching QBS class)
+- remove bullet point description of median of ratios from DE markdown on Day 3

 # Count data & normalization for RNA-seq